-17.13 The barge board flashing is fixed to the verge/perimeter to complete the detail, using the appropriate fasteners at 600 mm centres.
+17.13 The barge board flashing is fixed to the verge/perimeter to complete the detail, using the appropriate fasteners at 600 mm centres, or closer if site conditions require.

-17.14 The sheet pan must be turned up at the ridge and down at the eaves using the turn up/down tool provided.
+17.14 The sheet pan must be turned up at the ridge and turned down at the eaves.
+For pitches greater than 4°, the turn down at eaves may be omitted.